Layto888/laylib/README.md

          By default the pygame display,the mixer and the font are initialized.

      2)- load_complete(self, instance, dataFolder=None, fileLevels=None):
-         This is the second class to call on your main file to load your resources if any.(see load_complete for params description)
+         This is the second method to call on your main file to load your resources if any.(see load_complete for parameters description).

      # Note that this is important to respect the following scheme
      for all types of game: